U-LEAD with Europe: Ukraine – Local Empowerment, Accountability and Development Programme

 The Programme carries out demand-driven and targeted trainings for officials at the national, regional and local level.

 The main aim of the training is to enhance communication and management competencies of public officials at different levels, but in particular on the level of newly amalgamated local self-government communities (amalgamated hromadas, AH) in all 24 regions (oblasts) of Ukraine.
 In addition, U-LEAD with Europe supports trainings for the staff of Administrative Service Centers and involving citizens in decision-making process at the local level.

-Centre for European Perspective provides a comprehensive programme of study visits titled “Travel to Know – Travel to Change” in order to show good practices from Slovenia and its neighbours and motivate partners.
+Centre for European Perspective provided a comprehensive programme of study visits titled “Travel to Know – Travel to Change” in order to show good practices from Slovenia and its neighbours and motivate partners.

-Study visits are an important tool helping public officials to learn and understand topics which they are not able to explore in their own working environment, but want to improve.
+Study visits were an important tool helping public officials to learn and understand topics which they are not able to explore in their own working environment, but want to improve.